generousRocky/radio-tomography/README.txt

-This radio tomography project is as study conducted at CSIRO Australia. he purpose of this project is developing radio tomography system by using low power sensor network device.
+This radio tomography project is as study conducted at CSIRO Australia. the purpose of this project is developing radio tomography system by using low power sensor network device.
 For this, I used TI Sensortasg cc2650 as a low power device. and I used Contiki-OS for device application OS for radio tomography system.
 There are two major steps for Developing Radio Tomography using low power network device.